unm-digital-futures/digital-history-review/docs/essays/sunshine-building.md

 src="images/Sunshine5.jpg"
 %}

-Also, the once vibrant neon sign that was attached to main entrance of the building was sold to a museum by the late owners of the building[^RJ-Buffalo-Article] and has since then taken away the classic 'American home-town' feeling from that section of downtown central.
+Also, There are not many photos of the old movie theatre that existed in the current music venue and one of the few is only of an exit sign that was pictured in a news article advertising its opening in May of 1924.
+The last remaining detail of the old theatre is the balcony but is not always open to the public during events at the venue.
 Furthermore, some might even argue that the current design of the [Century 14 Downtown](http://cinematreasures.org/theaters/44973) is an attempt to represent of the classic movie theatre days which is ironic being that the Sunshine Theatre is just around corner and was orginally where the movie theater industry in Albuquerque ordinated.

  {% include figure.html
 class="img-right"